 Unfortunately, a great number of sufferers fail to report their symptoms to their physician.
 In one study, only 11.8 percent of the study subjects reported their insomnia symptoms.
 This leads to a significant decrease in patient quality of life and happiness.

 We’re human; we need sleep.
 For far too long, we have pushed our sleep to the back burner—always prioritizing it behind everything else.
 This is evident in sufferers of a chronic lung disease as well.
 Poor sleep quality and sleep deprivation can lead to an increased risk of flare-ups and an overall dissatisfaction with life.
 Now is the time to take back the night and take control of your sleep.

 If you find yourself struggling to fall asleep at night and staring at the alarm clock counting down how many hours of sleep you’ll get if you fall asleep right now, you may be suffering from insomnia.
 If you also have a chronic lung disease, chances are the two debilitating conditions are related, which means treating one could improve the other.
 Neither insomnia nor lung disease has a cure, but that doesn’t mean they aren’t treatable.
-Stem cell therapy for lung disease could not just help you breathe easier, but it could help you sleep easier too.
+Cellular therapy for lung disease could not just help you breathe easier, but it could help you sleep easier too.
 For more information, contact the Lung Institute or call us at (800) 729-3065.

 - Breathing Exercises

 - Disease Education

 - In the Home

 - Interstitial Lung Disease

 - Patient Stories